 Speaking for the person - ‘Who would you like me to talk to if you were unable to talk to me about important medical treatment decisions?’

 Goals and values - ‘What does it mean to you to ‘live well’?
 What are your goals at this time?’

 Care and treatment - ‘What do you understand about where things stand right now with your illness?’

 Concluding the conversation - ‘Thank you for clarifying your goals, values and acceptable outcomes.
 Does your family (or carer or friends) know what you would want?’
 Training and education

 Learn more about starting the conversation about advance care planning through our

 Here are a few suggestions about how everyone can start the conversation about advance care planning.

-Health and care workers may find it helpful to display these to patients when talking about their planning.
+Health and care workers may find it helpful to show this to patients when talking about their planning.

-National Advance Care Planning Support Service on 1300 208 582 for more guidance on starting the conversation.
-We're available 9am – 5pm, Monday – Friday (AEST).
+National Advance Care Planning Support Service TM on 1300 208 582 for more guidance on starting the conversation.
+We're available 9am – 5pm, Monday – Friday (AEST/AEDT).